txpipe/balius/adr/001_usage_of_the_actor_model.md

 ## Decision

-Hollow will be a "loose" implementation of the "actor model".
+Hollow will be a "loose" implementation of the _Actor Model_.
 The instances of the headless dApps will be considered actors.
 Actors will interact with the external world through well-defined queues of inbound and outbound events.

 Some differences to be noted:
 - actors won't be allowed to create other actors (at least initially).